Digital Marketing

 Lead quality audit

-A smooth handover process between marketing and sales is required for a great experience by the customer with aids in their likelihood to be open to an upsell.
+A smooth handover process between the marketing team and sales is required for a great experience by the customer with aids in their likelihood to be open to an upsell.
 Succeeding in this step begins with identifying when a lead is ready to be transferred to sales.

 A marketing qualified lead has engaged with your company, either through your content or directly through your contact options and could become a customer if nurtured correctly.

 A sales qualified lead is a prospective customer that is ready to talk to your sales team.
 These prospects are usually vetted by marketing through forms, automated and personalised emails and then handed over.
-Through this process, your sales teams spend more time on the prospects that are more likely to convert.

 Final Thoughts

-If you are interested in getting a better handle on your marketing performance and are looking for assistance in planning a market-relevant, digital-first approach, please feel free to book a 30-minute consultation with me so that we can start to unpack your objectives.
+If you are interested in getting a better handle on your marketing efforts and are looking for assistance in planning a market-relevant, digital-first approach, please feel free to book a 30-minute consultation with me so that we can start to unpack your objectives.

 Recent posts like this